jimwang99/riscv-training/slide/src/02-lecture.isa-basic.md

 ---

-## RISC-V Terminology
+## RISC-V Terminology (cont'd)

 ### Exceptions, traps and interrupts

--   Exception: unusual conditions happened in current RISC-V hart
+-   **Exception**: unusual conditions happened in current RISC-V hart
     -   E.g. illegal instructions, divide by zero, page fault
     -   Precise exception
         - All instruction before the exception has to commit
         - All instruction after the exception cannot commit
--   Interrupt: external asynchronous event asking for RISC-V hart's attention
+-   **Interrupt**: external asynchronous event asking for RISC-V hart's attention
     -   E.g. DMA is done, keyboard input
     -   Interrupt doesn't need to be precise
+&nbsp;
--   Trap: the transfer of control to a trap handler caused by exception or interrupt
+-   **Trap**: the transfer of control to a trap handler caused by exception or interrupt
-    -   Contained trap: to higher privilege mode, e.g. `ECALL`
-    -   Requested trap: the same privilege mode, e.g. system call
-    -   Invisible trap: transparent to software, e.g. page fault
-    -   Fatal trap: fatal failure, and causes the execution terminate, e.g. watchdog timer timeout
+    -   Contained / requested / invisible / fatal

 ---